Institute of Banking and Finance

 Recent Working Papers (Complete List of Working Papers)

-Asymmetry in the Price Impact of Trades in an High-Frequency Microstructure Model with Jumps (with J. Lahaye and M. Rockinger) (2013)
+Asymmetry in the Price Impact of Trades in an High-Frequency Microstructure Model with Jumps (with J. Lahaye and M. Rockinger) (2013) (New Version)

-Long-Term Portfolio Management with a Structural Macroeconomic Model (with L. Calés and M. Rockinger) (2013)
+Long-Term Portfolio Management with a Structural Macroeconomic Model (with L. Calés and M. Rockinger) (2013) (New Version)

 Moment Component Analysis: An Illustration with International Stock Markets (with E. Jurczenko and M. Rockinger) (2010)